 Gallus, et al. v.
 Ameriprise Financial,

-Plaintiffs in this shareholders' suit alleged that Analysis Group client Ameriprise Financial, Inc. -- a mutual fund advisor to and distributor of RiverSource Investments -- had charged excessive portfolio management fees under Section 36(b) of the Investment Company Act.
-Analysis Group Senior Advisor Michael J. Quinn led a team including Managing Principals Mike Holland and Aaron C. Yeater in supporting Analysis Group academic affiliate Professor Laura T. Starks and Dr. Ajay Khorana.
+Plaintiffs in this shareholders' suit alleged that Analysis Group client Ameriprise Financial, Inc. – a mutual fund advisor to and distributor of RiverSource Investments – had charged excessive portfolio management fees under Section 36(b) of the Investment Company Act.
+An Analysis Group team including Managing Principals Mike Holland and Aaron C. Yeater supported academic affiliate Professor Laura T. Starks and Dr. Ajay Khorana.
 Dr. Khorana examined industry competition, economies of scale, and specific components of fees among mutual fund advisors, while Professor Starks, a corporate governance expert, evaluated fund governance issues including the processes and documents used by the funds' board of directors to set fees.
 Both experts were deposed, and filed reports with the Court.

 The United States District Court for the District of Minnesota rejected the shareholders' claims and granted summary judgment in favor of Ameriprise.
 In so ruling, Judge Donovan W. Frank opined that the plaintiffs' argument "lack[ed] merit and fail[ed] to create a genuine issue of material fact."

 In 2009, the US Court of Appeals for the Eighth Circuit reversed the district court's dismissal, citing the standard set down in Gartenberg v.
 Merrill Lynch Asset Mgmt., Inc.